 Kusafiri is a great all-around place for breakfast, lunch or dinner in a pinch.
 You’ll find it in Africa, just south of the Kilimanjaro Safaris ride entrance.

-Breakfast has a great variety of options like Sausage, Egg and Cheese Biscuits, Colossal Cinnamon Rolls, Spinach and Feta Quiche and more delightful bakery options that you can pair with a cup of Joffrey’s coffee or Orange Juice.
+Breakfast has a great variety of options like Sausage, Egg and Cheese Biscuits, Colossal Cinnamon Rolls, Pistachio Croissants and more delightful bakery options that you can pair with a cup of Joffrey’s coffee or Orange Juice.

 Lunch and dinner offers curry dishes featuring Shrimp and/or Chicken alongside the same bakery items.